top of page

 Acknowledgements:

 Many thanks to David Hunt who started and maintained this site for many years and who has been guiding me in the adventure of becoming a restorer.
 He has passed me on material, tools and information on restoration.
-Other restorers who have helped me in getting experience and knowledge include Lucy Coad (who I consider my mentor and along with Richard and Katrina Burnett have provided me with a career), Jean Maurer, who appart from sharing his techniques with me, has given me guidance every time I need.
+Other restorers who have helped me in getting experience and knowledge include Lucy Coad (who I consider my mentor and who along with Richard and Katrina Burnett have provided me with a career), Jean Maurer, who appart from sharing his techniques with me, has given me guidance every time I need.
 I am also indebted to other restorers/conservators who have passed me valuable information, tuition and/or advice: Ben Marks, Peter Barnes, Malcolm Rose, Grant O'Brien, David Law and David Hackett.

 bottom of page